JonathanVacher/projects/bayesian_observer/Readme.md

 Aconst indicate that the model assumes a constant log-prior slope.
 Alin indicate that the model assumes an affine log-prior slope.
 No indication means no assumption.

+The file tuningCurve-psychometricFunc.ipynb makes possible connections between tuning curves of neurons and the psychometric function.